sitegeist/Sitegeist.LostInTranslation.CsvPO/README.md

 Those can then be tested and later be baked back to the csv files via commands of the CsvPO package.

 ### General workflow
 1. Use the command `./flow csvpo:translateAll` or  `./flow csvpo:translate` to create new translation definitions.
+This will create translation overrides that are stored in the database.
 2. Test the new translations !!!
-3. Safe the translations to the csv via `./flow csvpo:bakeAll` or `./flow csvpo:bake` to update the translation csv files.
+3. Write the translations to the csv files `./flow csvpo:bakeAll` or `./flow csvpo:bake` to update the translation csv files.
-4. Reset then translation overrides again `./flow csvpo:resetAll` or `./flow csvpo:reset`
+4. Reset then translation overrides `./flow csvpo:resetAll` or `./flow csvpo:reset`

 ### Examples of translation commands